-Offshore Partner Visas are available to gay/same sex/LGBTIQ couples.
+Offshore Partner Visas are open to gay/same sex/LGBTIQ couples.
 Defacto criteria should be satisfied in order to lodge a successful visa application.

 Australian Federal Law now recognises gay marriage and civil unions.
 Same sex couple who are married are not required to provide 12 month defacto evidence.